Chevron Corporation (CVX) and the Battle of Fundamentals vs. Technicals

-Chevron Corporation (NYSE:CVX) went up by 0.33% from its latest closing price compared to the recent 1-year high of $112.55.
-The company’s stock price has collected 2.35% of gains in the last five trading sessions.
-Barron’s reported on 03/10/21 that Chevron Is in Good Shape Even if Oil Crashes
+Chevron Corporation (NYSE:CVX) went down by -0.71% from its latest closing price compared to the recent 1-year high of $112.70.
+The company’s stock price has collected -7.33% of loss in the last five trading sessions.
+The Wall Street Journal reported 13 hours ago that For Foreign Businesses in Myanmar, Coup Creates ‘Unworkable’ Situation

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.